-Atlas is the first cervical vertebra, or C1, and is named after the giant from the Greek mythology (atlas-ατλας) who had to carry the celestial sphere on his shoulders.
-Similarly the atlas has to carry the whole weight of the skull (4-6 kg).
+Atlas is the first cervical vertebra (or C1) and is named after the giant from the Greek mythology (atlas-ατλας) who had to carry the celestial sphere on his shoulders.
+Similarly the atlas carries the weight of the skull (4-6 kg).

 An extensive research confirmed that the atlas is more or less in a rotational malposition in almost all humans.

 * correct structure and function of the musculoskeletal system;